What Would You Do If You Weren’t Afraid?

 Let’s get to the root of the problem: where did fear come from?
 God created a perfect world.
-It was free from pain, fear and shame.
+It was free of pain, fear, and shame.
 After Satan tempted Eve into eating the fruit, it became a whole new world.
 We read in Genesis 3:7-10:

 So when the woman saw that the tree was good for food, that it was pleasant to the eyes, and a tree desirable to make one wise, she took of its fruit and ate.
 She also gave to her husband with her, and he ate.
 Then the eyes of both of them were opened, and they knew that they were naked; and they sewed fig leaves together and made themselves coverings.

 And they heard the sound of the Lord God walking in the garden in the cool of the day, and Adam and his wife hid themselves from the presence of the Lord God among the trees of the garden.

 Then the Lord God called to Adam and said to him, “Where are you?”

 So he said, “I heard Your voice in the garden, and I was afraid because I was naked; and I hid myself.”

 Before Satan’s interference, Adam and Eve had a deeply personal relationship with their Creator.
 There was no room for fear and then voila!
 Everything changed.